TRuHa83/PartesBot/README.md

 * Environment Variables:
         + TOKEN: The token of your Telegram bot.
         + CHATID: The ID of the chat of your Telegram bot.
+        + INTRA_USER: Username for the IntraTime service.
+        + INTRA_PASS: Password or PIN for IntraTime.
+        + west: Base latitude for clocking location.
+        + north: Base longitude for clocking location.

 **Installation and Execution**